TheLester/monzo_task/README.md

 ## Completed task of Monzo Code Test for Android Engineers

 I've spent a little bit more then 4 hours - just wanted to create finished task.
+Something around 6-7 hours.
 Answers for instructions questions:

 #what were your priorities, and why?